dnwiebe/Traveling-Salesman-Skeleton/README.md

 I picked 22 major US cities mostly at random, drew lines between them until it looked like enough (it worked out to be 42 of them), and used Google Maps to find the costs of the legs in minutes and miles.
+See the image at the end of this file.
 Each line of map.csv has information about the costs in both directions, which are frequently slightly different.

 **Note:** in the provided data, Miami can only be accessed via Atlanta.
 This means that if you're writing an exactly-once algorithm, 1) every